roryc89/network-filter/README.md

 Time saved!

 ##  Installation:
-Download the zip of this repo
+Download the zip of this repo.
-Unzip it
+Unzip it.
-Drag and drop the folder onto your chrome extensions page (chrome://extensions)
+Drag and drop the folder onto your chrome extensions page (chrome://extensions).

 ##  Usage:
 Open chrome devtools and you will see a new tab called network filter.